will-mcintyre04/will-mcintyre04/README.md

 When I am not tinkering on my computer or in class, I'm on the court <a href="https://athletics.uwaterloo.ca/sports/mens-volleyball/roster/william-mcintyre/9127"> playing volleyball</a> at the University of Waterloo :)

-Check out the links below to get more info about me!
+Check out the links below to learn more about me!

 Currently looking for internships in Winter 2024.